 For example, you can compare the pour-over (drip) method with a French Press method.
 You’ll notice that to make equal cups of coffee with the same level of taste, you need to use more coffee beans.
-Brewing with a french press will require more coffee grounds that are also more coarsely ground compared to a drip coffee maker or when brewing pour-over coffee.
+Brewing with a french press will require more coffee grounds that are also more coarsely ground compared to a drip coffee maker (Which is better percolator or drip coffee?) or when brewing pour-over coffee.

 In addition to the brewing method, the brewing tool might also have an impact on the strength of the coffee.
 For example, in the pour-over method, the filter shape influences the amount of coffee extraction that happens.

 For example, a cone-shaped filter might use fewer beans than a basket-shaped one, as it extracts more coffee per bean.
 All these reasons make some methods like French Press more wasteful or less efficient than using a drip coffee maker or brewing a cup of pour-over coffee.

 Does the Grind Make a Difference?

 Based on the previous example, it’s obvious that the grind of your coffee can make a huge difference.

 If you try to compare the two methods by keeping all the other aspects equal, you’ll only change the grind size.

 In the French Press method, you need to pass the coffee through a plunger with a filter.
 However, you need to make sure that your coffee is coarse enough to not pass through the filter – Are unbleached coffee filters better?

 A coarse grind means that coffee grounds have a less total surface area to come in contact with hot water.
 As a result, less coffee is exacted from the grounds.
 On the other hand, drip methods utilize a much finer grind of coffee.
 This translates to a much larger surface area for coffee brewing.